skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The interior is ornate and comfortable.
 The floor is covered in fine red carpet, and there are many expertly crafted chairs arranged in the lobby area.
-As in the Archives, there is an impressive arc of windows along one wall, filling the room with daylight.
+As in the archives, there is an impressive arc of windows along one wall, filling the room with daylight.
 This main room seems to be a place for reading and quiet conversation.
 A spiral stairway leads up from this room as well, although Skeeve does not see where it